Sex Imagery, Censorship

 The sexual stimulation from viewing pornography releases dopamine, which creates a kind of dopamine "high" that can be addictive.

 But many things can release dopamine in the body: gambling, shopping, overeating, computer games, heroin, etc. They all work differently on the brain, but each can increase the dopamine level.

 One of the centerpieces of the crusade against pornography is the "snuff film," or a sex film in which someone supposedly gets murdered.

-The problem is that the FBI has spent 30 years, hundreds of thousands, if not millions of dollars trying to find one snuff film in the United States and has reportedly never been able to locate one.
+The problem is that the FBI has spent 30 years and hundreds of thousands dollars trying to find one snuff film produced in the United States and has reportedly never been able to locate one.